leandrosardi/blackops/README.md

 })
 ```

-Then, call the `proc` command to watch
+Then, call the `proc.rb` script to watch

 1. if they are running or not,
 2. the RAM consumed by each one of the processes; and
 3. the CPU consumed by each one of the processes.

 ```
-ops proc
+ruby proc.rb
 ```

 _picture pending_